Questfall/docs/quest-mining/completion/rpg-items/gems.md

 * It scales, so as Questfall becomes more popular, more Gems are issued to meet the growing demand.
 * It prevents Sybil attacks by not rewarding relatively small amounts of burned liquidity.
 * It forces competition among users, which results in more liquidity being added.
-* It increases the value of the Crafting attribute.
+* It increases the value of the liquidity-focused strategy.
 * It prevents last-minute tampering.